mdn/browser-compat-data/schemas/browsers-schema.md

 - An optional `engine_version` property which is the version of the browser's engine.
 This may or may not differ from the browser version.

+- An optional `upstream_version` which is the upstream browser's version that will map to this release.
+Used in mirroring when the engine version does not match.

 ### Exports

 This structure is exported for consumers of `@mdn/browser-compat-data`: